sovahc/hplip_Laserjet_1010_1015_patch/README.md

 # up to generated .deb files
 cd ..

-# install compiled driver (only this part is updated by patch)
+# install compiled driver (Only this part is updated with a patch)
 sudo dpkg -i hplip_3*.deb

 ```